City of Naperville Offering Temporary Utility Assistance

 TEL: (888) 228-1146

-This resource is for essential workers who need help with child care during this crisis.
+This resource is for workers who need to search for nearby childcare.

 Families First Coronavirus Response Act Q&A